-Fatal Pattaya motorbike accident: young woman’s life claimed in baht bus collision
+Fatal Pattaya motorbike accident: Young woman’s life claimed in baht bus collision

-A horrific accident unfolded in the heart of Pattaya during the wee hours of the day, with a young life cut abruptly short.
-At promptly 2.30am, the calmness of the Pattaya-Naklua Road was shattered by an unfortunate head-on collision involving a baht bus and a motorbike, casting a sombre shadow over the city.
+A horrific accident unfolded in the heart of Pattaya during the early hours of yesterday morning, with a young life cut abruptly short.
+At around 2.30am, the calmness of Pattaya-Naklua Road was shattered by an unfortunate head-on collision involving a baht bus and a motorbike, casting a sombre shadow over the city.

-Determined to investigate the incident hastily, the Banglamung police teamed up with Sawang Boriboon rescue workers, rushing to the sight of the accident at the entrance of Soi 15/1, in the Naklua sub-district of Banglamung District, Chonburi province.
-The victim of this tragic scene was none other than Jeerawan Permsin, a local 19 years old girl, whose lifeless body lay at the accident scene.
-Despite the fervent efforts of the rescue personnel to revive her, her injuries proved fatal, and they were unable to save her in the downpour that had washed over the region that night.
+Determined to investigate the incident hastily, Bang Lamung police teamed up with Sawang Boriboon rescue workers, rushing to the sight of the accident at the entrance of Soi 15/1, in the Naklua sub-district of Bang Lamung district, Chonburi province.
+The victim of this tragic scene was Jeerawan Permsin, a local 19 year old girl, whose lifeless body lay at the accident scene.
+Despite the efforts of the rescue personnel to revive her, her injuries proved fatal, and they were unable to save her, The Pattaya News reported.

-Waiting to offer his testimony, overcome by the weight of the incident, was the driver of the baht bus, Ava Phakaew, a 35 years old man.
-In a poignant confession, he explained that he had been manoeuvring his vehicle to overtake a pickup truck in front of him while driving from the Dolphin Roundabout towards Naklua Market.
-Unluckily, he failed to spot Jeerawan on her motorbike zipping down the lane in the opposite direction, culminating in the catastrophic collision that abruptly robbed the 19 years old of her life.
+Waiting to offer his testimony, overcome by the weight of the incident, was the driver of the baht bus, Ava Phakaew, a 35 year old man.
+He explained that he had been manoeuvring his vehicle to overtake a pickup truck in front of him while driving from the Dolphin Roundabout towards Naklua Market.
+Unluckily, he failed to spot Jeerawan on her motorbike zipping down the lane in the opposite direction, culminating in the catastrophic collision that abruptly robbed the 19 year old of her life.

-Once the events unfolded, the Banglamung police didn’t delay pressing legal charges against Ava.
-It wasn’t immediately clear the essence of those charges as the details were kept confidential from the press on that day, reports The Pattaya News.
+The police pressed legal charges against Ava.
+However, the details of the charges were not provided to the press.

 Join the conversation and have your say on Thailand news published on The Thaiger.